 Injured Runner: An injured runner may be replaced by another team member.
 If the injured runner recovers, they may re-enter the race based on their team Captain’s direction.
 This is a self-monitored event so participants and teams are responsible for their own safety and should use good judgement.

-Lost Runner: The trail is very well marked.
+Lost Runner: The responsibility to follow the correct course falls on the teams.
+The trail is very well marked.
 If a runner goes off course, they may go back to the point where they went off course.
 The trail often times merges onto and off of an occasional two-track road, pay attention to the Blue Blaze markers - it can be very easy to run past the trail where it leaves the two-track.

 Runner Support: If you choose, team participants may run together after the completion of leg 3.
 There is no biking the course with the runner.
 Carry plenty of fluids in your vehicle and maintain proper nutrition and hydration levels, as there are no official aid stations on the course and it can be a long hot day.
 A Hospitality Tent will be setup at the Freesoil exchange point, offering snacks, water, and Gatorade, however teams should still plan their own hydration and nutrition.

 Severe Weather: In the event of severe weather have your runner wait before starting the next leg.
 Report the lost time at the finish so the results can be adjusted accordingly.

 Dropping Out: Teams deciding to drop-out of the race must notify one of the Committee contacts provided in the race packet.

 Marathon gas/convenience store located at the corner of M37 and M55 (opens at 5:00 a.m.).

 Gas/convenience store in Wellston, on M55 a few miles before the turn to the start (open at 5:00 a.m.)